jspinak/brobot/docs/docs/introduction/core-features/mocking.md

 code in a brobot application does not know if it is running live or in a mock.
 The mocks happen only at the wrapper level and the wrappers return the same outputs as they would during a real run (plus some additional logging when enabled).
-Stochastisticity is modeled by specifying probabilities in state objects and transitions.
+Stochastisticity is modeled by sampling from the potential outcomes saved with state objects, and from the probabilities given to the success or failure of state transitions.

 Mocking can uncover errors in the code in the same way that traditional testing, for example JUnit testing, does.
 You don't have to wait 30 minutes to realize that you